Created Brian Michael Bendis

 It's not an entirely original idea (writer Brian Michael Bendis' own Powers comic book deals with the same scenario, almost, except that it features super-powered cops, not a private eye) but this isn't some cobbled-together world of superheroes.
 The appeal here is that this is the Marvel Universe where Jessica plies her trade.

 Her superhero past (which Bendis made up in its entirety) consisted of a brief stint as a member of the Avengers.
 Luke Cage (Hero-for-Hire) and Matt Murdock (Daredevil) show up early in the series, and later on, another of Marvel's private eyes, Jessica Drew (aka "Spider-Woman") pops up.
 And she's dating Ant Man of the Avengers for most of the run.

 Turns out that Jessica wasn't much of a superhero, though.
 And she's not doing too well as a P.I., either.
 Hell, she's barely scraping by.
-But she's refreshingly human, prone to drinking and smoking and talking too much, with enough flaws and foibles to keep her interesting.
+But she's refreshingly human, foul-mouthed for sure, and prone to drinking and smoking and talking too much, with enough flaws and foibles to keep her interesting.
 And despite it all, she actually has good detective chops.
 You ask me, she's the most convincing private eye Marvel ever created, and the dark, psychologically complexities of the story are drawn out with wit and compassion.

 Still, the "adult" nature of the comic drew the ire of the printers, American Color Graphics of Sylacauga, Alabama, who literally stopped the presses, claiming the comic was "obscene."

 "I'm literally stunned," Bendis said.
 "There's nothing in Alias that you wouldn't see on The Sopranos."
 Marvel subsequently moved the printing to Quebecor, a printer based in Montreal.